Boy & Kris: Reformat

 The necessity came then when the shows rating was somewhat failing.
 While both hosts remains in the four corners of the studio, they wanted to have interviews outside to have a wider scope or coverage.
 The show's system however was not fully modified but was just introducing new portions.

 Moving to Primetime

 It was first published in ABS-CBN's website that Boy & Kris will be axed.
 Initially, the hosts denied these allegations.
 They defended the show by claiming they are currently leading in the ratings game nationwide.
-On February 3, 2009, they revealed that their show will be replaced by Ruffa Gutierrez and Ai-Ai de las Alas' new show, Ruffa & Ai.
+On February 3, 2009, they revealed that their show will be replaced by Ruffa Gutierrez and Ai-Ai delas Alas' new show, Ruffa & Ai.
 Boy and Kris meanwhile will be moving to primetime before Bandila for their new entertainment and lifestyle program Showbiz News Ngayon.
 These changes will be taking effect on February 16, 2009.
 Boy Abunda and Kris Aquino would later reunite to host Aquino & Abunda Tonight in 2014 until it ended the following year.